 If your little ones haven’t got to the stage where they are able to write numbers yet you could always just get them to say them with you and practice counting together carefully.

 Or you could print a second copy, and cut out several of the pictures and get them to match it to the correct one.
 This could actually be pretty tricky as the images are different sizes and may be rotated in different ways as well.

 I hope your children enjoy this St. Patrick’s Day I Spy printable.
-Be sure to check out the other free printables that are available here.
+Be sure to check out the other educational printables that are available here.